Ru-T/gradebook/README.md

 [ ] Fix tests for controller actions
 [ ] Write tests for my session controller actions
 [ ] Write integration test, especially for teacher permissions on their own students

-[ ] Specify if header should say login or logout based on session value (in a header partial with HTML. ie.if session[:current_user], log out, else login.